The Economics of p(doom): Scenarios of Existential Risk and Economic Growth in the Age of Transformative AI: How Much Existential Risk Would a Benevolent Social Planner Tolerate?

 \subsection{AI Takeover Scenarios}

-With AI takeover at time $t=0$, human cognitive work can be replaced with the digital software input provided by the TAI.
-We may approximate $X\approx \alpha K$ and $S\approx A\psi\chi K$.
+With AI takeover at time $t=0$, human cognitive work can be replaced in the aggregate production function by the digital software input provided by the TAI.
+We may then approximate $X\approx \alpha K$ and $S\approx A\psi\chi K$.
 Therefore In this scenario, there is endogenous growth thanks to the accumulation of compute and the proportional scaling of digital software.
 The growth rate is an increasing function of the TAI’s saving rate \citep[see][]{Prettner2017, Lankisch2019, Growiec2022XS2}.
 Using historical data on the accumulation of compute (Moore's Law), $g^{AI}$ may be about 20\%-30\% \citep{Davidson2021,Growiec2022Book}.
-However, to ensure that we capture a wide range of plausible outcomes for this case, we use a range of $5-40\%$ instead.
+To ensure that we capture the whole range of plausible outcomes, we allow for growth rates between 5\% and 40\% in the simulations.